hwpplayers/C.archived/README.md

 For the contribution rules see [CONTRIBUTING.md](CONTRIBUTING.md)

 hwpplayers is a hackerspace backed by Masscollabs Services.
-For contributions please *fork* the repository and send your *pull request*.
-So we'll add your name into the Copyright section.
-We are a free and friendly community and we **always** listen other people's ideas and feedback.

 ## Documentation